GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Daniel T. Barry*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts